edgi-govdata-archiving/ECHOEPA-to-SQL/README.md

 # ECHO_EPA_SCRAPE_TO_MYSQL
-This is a python script "scrapeECHOEPA" which makes serveral calls to the following bash scripts:
+This is a Python script "scrapeECHOEPA" which makes several calls to the following bash scripts:
 * wgetGSheet
 * wgetEPA
 * unzipEPA